 10. Wash it inside and out

 Washing your car isn’t just about showing off that shiny paint job.
 It’s also about keeping your car’s appearance up over time.
-Washing it regularly is a low-cost way to protect its value and avoid lasting damage from dirt, pollen, tree sap, bugs, and other pollutants, which can damage your paint and finish.
+Cleaning it regularly is a low-cost way to protect its value and avoid lasting damage from dirt, pollen, tree sap, bugs, and other pollutants, which can damage your paint and finish.

 Bonus — Invest in CarShield to help keep your car maintenance costs down